tianED/tianED.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I obtained my PhD from the University of Edinburgh and am currently employed there as a Research Assistant in Coastal Numerical Modelling.
-With strong academic foundations in both ocean engineering and computer science, my expertise spans ocean numerical modelling (waves and tidal currents), wave-turbulence decomposition, and AI/ML based wave prediction.
-In addition, I have extensive experience in physical scale model testing of ocean structures as well as in data analysis.
-This multidisciplinary background equips me with a well-rounded perspective to tackle complex challenges.
-I have authored and presented research at international conferences and have published in peer-reviewed papers.
+I obtained my PhD from the University of Edinburgh and am currently employed there as a Postdoctoral Research Associate in Hydro-Environment Modelling for Tidal Stream Energy.
+My current research with [CoTide Project](https://cotide.ac.uk/) focuses on the hydrodynamic mechanisms that influence tidal stream energy resources and tidal array design, using open-source modelling tools such as TELEMAC and Thetis.
+Prior to this role, I also gained experiences as Research Assistant in two areas: coastal numerical modelling and physical scale model testing of marine energy systems.

+My academic background combines ocean engineering and computer science, equipping me with a multidisciplinary approach to complex offshore engineering challenges.
+I hold an MSc with Distinction in Sustainable Energy Systems (2020) from the University of Edinburgh, with a focus on offshore renewable energy.
+Prior to that, I earned dual BEng degrees in Ocean Engineering and Computer Science from Dalian University of Technology, China (2019).

+With a strong foundation in both physics-based and data-driven approaches, my expertise spans: **• ocean/coastal modelling** (waves and tidal currents) **• wave-current interactions** **• machine learning based wave prediction** **• physical scale model testing**

+I am passionate about bridging theoretical research with real-world engineering applications.
+If you're interested in my work or potential collaborations, please don't hesitate to get in touch!